 When struggling with addiction, a person often has a history of mental illness.
-In these circumstances, a dual diagnosis treatment facility is essential.
+In these circumstances, a dual-diagnosis treatment facility is essential.
 This is a facility that treats both addiction issues and mental health issues separately.
 A worthy facility should also offer evidence-based treatment, verified as effective by scientists.

 Dual Diagnosis Treatment at an Indianapolis Alcohol Rehab

 Mental illness could be the source of addiction issues.
 Combined with alcohol addiction, mental illness can lead a person to fail at work, be unable to socialize with new people, or remain close to their loved ones.
-Self medicating with alcohol is common for people in this situation, but only ensures the addiction cycle continues.
+Self-medicating with alcohol is common for people in this situation, but only ensures the addiction cycle continues.

 With dual diagnosis treatment, a person is helped with both addiction and mental illness.
-Both non-addictive medications, and various natural methods, can be used within treatment.
+Both non-addictive medications, and various natural methods, can be used within the treatment.
 Dual diagnosis treatment can be effective for people living with: